Enterprise AI RFP Blueprint for Australian Organisations

 Vendor-led framing occurs when vendors are allowed to define use cases, operating models, or success criteria in their proposals.
 This shifts evaluation from fit-to-requirement to vendor capability demonstration.
 The organisation ends up selecting the vendor with the best storytelling rather than the best fit.

 No NFR gating is common.
 Organisations evaluate vendors on functional capability without first eliminating vendors who cannot meet mandatory non-functional requirements.
-This wastes evaluation effort and creates false choice.
-If a vendor cannot meet data residency obligations, functional capability is irrelevant.
+This can waste evaluation effort and create false optionality.
+If a vendor cannot meet data residency obligations, functional capability rarely compensates for that gap.

 No lifecycle questions means the RFP focuses entirely on deployment capability without assessing how the platform will behave after go-live.
 Model updates, governance drift, cost escalation, and exit complexity only become visible once the platform is embedded.

 Pilot performance overemphasis leads organisations to select vendors based on pilot outcomes without testing production scale, integration complexity, or governance maturity.
 Pilots operate in controlled environments with simplified use cases.
-Production does not.
+Production environments are typically more complex.

 No scale modelling produces cost surprises.
-Vendors provide base pricing, and organisations build business cases on that pricing without modelling what happens when user volume doubles, API usage increases, or governance tiers must be upgraded.
+Vendors provide base pricing, and organisations build business cases on that pricing without modelling what happens when user volume doubles, API usage increases, or governance tiers are upgraded.

-These patterns are avoidable.
-They persist because organisations apply traditional software procurement thinking to enterprise AI.
+In many cases, these patterns are avoidable.
+They may persist when organisations apply traditional software procurement thinking to enterprise AI.

 When Not to Issue an AI RFP